Flipin59/antispam-tester-for-discord-bots/README.md

 6. Now, a small window pops up
 7. Have the Discord window displayed on your screen (in maximised window) , click the message area and press the blue play button in the small window to start the macro.
 8. To stop the loop press F8 (or fn + F8 on some laptops)

+# Note : You will not be able to use any other programs whilst running this macro

 Hope This helps!